boogie-org/boogie/Chalice/tests/readme.txt

 Contents
 --------
 - examples: Various examples how Chalice can be used to verify concurrent programs.
+These tests represent (the core of) real problems and are therefore well suited for performance and comparison tests (e.g. with other tools).
+- general-tests: Regression tests for various aspects of Chalice.
+- regressions: Regression tests for fixed bugs to ensure they do not occur again.
-- permission-model: Regression tests for the permission model of Chalice.
+- permission-model: Regression tests specifically for the permission model of Chalice.
 - refinements: Regression tests for the refinement extension.
 - test-scripts: Some batch scripts that can be used to execute the tests in an easy and automated way.
 More information below.